VIRTUAL INTERNET AND SOCIETY FELLOWSHIP

 - writing and publishing papers in one of our open access publications

 - commenting on current developments in your field in form of HIIG blog posts

 - holding presentations in one of our virtual lunch talks

-- Engage in joint activities and projects with other fellows
+- engaging in joint projects with other fellows and HIIG researchers

 - Master’s degree, PhD in process/planned (Junior Fellow) OR

-- Research experience and an Internet research project of your own
+- Research experience and a research project of your own that you plan to pursue

-- Letter of motivation explaining your interest in the fellowship, your expectations and your research background (1 page)
+- Motivation letter explaining your interest in the HIIG Fellowship, research background, and your expectations (1 page)

-- Optional: your latest publication or work sample covering Internet research (maximum of 1 paper / chapter / presentation in English or German)
+- Optional: one writing or work sample covering internet research (in English or German)